August 2021 Novel Ideas: 32 Quick Lit Reviews

 Like every book that Silva writes, this book is a perfect mixture of true historical events mixed with fiction to keep you turning the pages.
 This book has character development as Gabriel Allon prepares to retire.
 The story is complex and this is the perfect page-turning thriller.

-This book was my choice for a classic adaptation and I loved it.
+This book was my choice for a classic adaptation and I loved this contemporary fiction book it.
 Food and romance are at the center of this book and I thought that it was done so well.

-It has all the classic conflict of pride and prejudice with a fresh new spin that made the book so relatable and easy to read.
+It has all the classic conflicts of Pride and Prejudice with a fresh new spin that made the book so relatable and easy to read.
 The conflicts make it perfect for books like The Love Hypothesis.

 I went on a vampire kick this month and I loved this really creepy classic about a historians search for Dracula.
 The story is told in two timelines.
 One in which a young woman must decide if she is going to follow her father in his quest and the other told through her father’s stories and old journals.